ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 The Bosch Cargo Line motor was inspired by their top-of-the-range e-MTB Performance CX motor and produces a class-leading 85Nm of torque and massive 400% of assist.
 Although the continuous power output must be rated at 250w, these motors will often produce more peak power when under load (up to 400 watts), making them the perfect choice for a cargo e-bike.

-On to my list of the 7 best electric cargo bikes available for the 2021 / 2022 season.
-All the bikes listed below have been chosen based on their overall specification, build quality and value for money.
+On to my list of the 7 best electric cargo bikes currently available.
+The cargo e-bikes listed below have been chosen based on their overall specification, build quality and value for money.
 Unfortunately, there’s no such thing as a cheap cargo e-bike, but when you think about how much money you could potentially save over the course of a year, they start to make perfect sense!

 1. Raleigh Stride 2 Cargo E-Bike